traveltime-dev/traveltime-sdk-nodejs/README.md

 * destinationCoordinates: Destination points.
 Cannot be more than 200,000.
 * transportation: Transportation type.
 * travelTime: Time limit.

+#### Advanced Options

+You can specify more parameters when using our SDK.
+Client constructor takes second argument - `parameters`.

+Parameters can be these (all fields are optional):
+ - `rateLimitSettings` [object] - in order to keep within [limits](https://docs.traveltime.com/api/overview/usage-limits) we suggest enabling this feature to reduce risk of receiving `HTTP 429 Too Many Requests` errors.
+This object accepts these arguments:
+    - `enabled` [boolean] - pass `true` to enable rate limiter on this SDK instance.
+Default is set to `false`.
+    - `hitsPerMinute` [number] - pass number that your plan supports.
+You can find what HPM your plan supports [here](https://docs.traveltime.com/api/overview/usage-limits#Hits-Per-Minute-HPM).
+If you are on custom plan and not sure of your limits feel free to contact us.
+Default value is `60`.

+If you need later to change any of these parameters you can call setter methods: `travelTimeClient.setRateLimitSettings`.

 ```ts
 import { TravelTimeProtoClient, TimeFilterFastProtoRequest } from 'traveltime-api';